Oladipin/yoga-club/README.md

 - The Haeder

   - The header contains the name of the club "Yoga For Women" and the navigation links to take users to different pages and sections of the website.
-  - It has a default background and a font of Oswald.
+  - It has a default background and a font of Montserrat.

 - The navigation
   - The navigation has the club logo on the right and the menu on the left of the header.